-Now building upon the idea of time series components, we can move to the ETS taxonomy.
-Based on the type of error, trend and seasonality, (Pegels 1969) proposed a taxonomy, which was then developed further by (Hyndman et al. 2002) and refined by (Hyndman et al. 2008).
-According to this taxonomy, error, trend and seasonality can be:
+Building on the idea of time series components (from Section 3.1), we can move to the ETS taxonomy.
+ETS stands for “Error-Trend-Seasonality” and defines how specifically the components interact with each other.
+Based on the type of error, trend, and seasonality, Pegels (1969) proposed a taxonomy, which was then developed further by Hyndman et al. (2002) and refined by Hyndman et al. (2008).
+According to this taxonomy, error, trend, and seasonality can be:

-- Error: either "Additive” (A), or “Multiplicative” (M);
+- Error: “Additive” (A), or “Multiplicative” (M);

-- Trend: either "None” (N), or “Additive” (A), or “Additive damped” (Ad), or “Multiplicative” (M), or “Multiplicative damped” (Md);
+- Trend: “None” (N), or “Additive” (A), or “Additive damped” (Ad), or “Multiplicative” (M), or “Multiplicative damped” (Md);

-- Seasonality: either "None” (N), or “Additive” (A), or “Multiplicative” (M).
+- Seasonality: “None” (N), or “Additive” (A), or “Multiplicative” (M).

-Things to note from this plot:
+Things to note from the plots in Figure 4.1:

 - When seasonality is multiplicative, its amplitude increases with the increase of the level of the data, while with additive seasonality, the amplitude is constant.
 Compare, for example, ETS(A,A,A) with ETS(A,A,M): for the former, the distance between the highest and the lowest points in the first year is roughly the same as in the last year.
 In the case of ETS(A,A,M) the distance increases with the increase in the level of series;